Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Conclusions

-We expect that recycled modified AL preconditioner with a threshold ILU factorization for each sub-block can be an efficient strategy for large scale 3D flow problems, but we are not exploring such possibility here.
-We finally note that for multi-core architectures a lack of parallelism of the ILU factorization can be compensated by the high level of its reuse for the time-dependent flow problems within the suggested framework.
+We expect that recycled modified AL preconditioner with a threshold ILU factorization for each sub-block can be an efficient strategy for large scale 3D flow problems.
+We plan to explore such possibility in the future.